Skip to main content

 How long are the programs?

-BA/MIA, BA/MIA-PS and BA/MPP: five-year degree programs offered with the UC San Diego International Studies Program and Department of Economics and Political Science.
-These are only open to UC San Diego students of selected majors in the International Studies Program and Department of Economics and Political Science.
+BA/MIA, BA/MIA-PS and BA/MPP: five-year degree programs offered with the UC San Diego International Studies Program and Departments of Economics and Political Science.
+These are only open to UC San Diego students of selected majors in the International Studies Program and Departments of Economics and Political Science.
 Transfer students or students who choose to study abroad may require additional time to complete the program.

 MIA: A two-year, full-time program consisting of 98 units of coursework.